-Use free online and mobile apps
+Use the free web and mobile apps

-Microsoft has been gradually expanding the number of apps you can use online, for free, and now offers an impressive suite that can easily merge with downloaded apps if necessary, and has plenty of functionality for the average project.
+Microsoft has been gradually expanding the number of apps you can use online for free, and now offers an impressive suite that can easily merge with downloaded apps, if necessary, and has plenty of functionality for the average project.

 Get Office through your school

-Try a free 30 day trial of Office 365
+Try a free 30-day trial of Office 365

 Ahh, the free trial lives on.
 If you want to experience Office 365 for free, you can — for a full month.
 Just head to the free trial page and sign up.
-The trial allows you to download Office 365 on up to five PCs or Macs, and allows you to use the Office mobile apps on up to five tablets and five phones.
+The trial allows you to download Office 365 on up to five PCs or Macs, and lets you to use the Office mobile apps on up to five tablets and five phones.
 Plus, you get 1TB of OneDrive cloud storage for each user to experiment with.
 The trial includes the Office 2016 versions of Word, Excel, PowerPoint, Outlook, and other apps.

 Sign up for an evaluation (30 to 60 days)

-Over at its TechNet Evaluation Center, Microsoft also runs an evaluation program that allows you to test out certain Office apps for a period of time.
+Over at its TechNet Evaluation Center, Microsoft also runs a program that allows you to test out certain Office apps for a period of time.
 This includes Project Professional 2016 (60 days), Visio Professional 2016 (60 days), and Office 365 ProPlus (30 days).
 It’s basically another way to get a free trial, but with more specific and full-featured software.

 Don’t forget that you can use free Microsoft Office alternatives

-If you need Office-like apps and need them fast, there are a lot of free versions out there, like FreeOffice 2016 and Apache OpenOffice.
-The good news is that these apps tend to have interfaces very similar to Office apps, and their files can often be transferred over to the Office suite with little to no hassle.
+If you need Office-like apps and need them fast, there are a lot of free versions and alternatives out there.
+These apps tend to have interfaces very similar to Office apps, and their files can often be transferred over to the Office suite with little to no hassle.

 That makes these solutions great in a pinch — or just when you need to save some money.